yejun688/yejun688.github.io/_pages/about.md

   - /about.html
 ---

-Hi,I am a first-year Artificial Intelligence PhD student in the IRIS Lab&IRMV LAB at CUMT & SJTU respectively.  co-advised by Prof [Hesheng Wang](https://irmv.sjtu.edu.cn/wanghesheng_cn/) and Prof [ShiXiong Xia](https://dblp.org/pid/04/4630).
+Hi,I am a second-year Artificial Intelligence PhD student in the IRIS Lab&IRMV LAB at CUMT & SJTU respectively.  co-advised by Prof [Hesheng Wang](https://irmv.sjtu.edu.cn/wanghesheng_cn/) and Prof [ShiXiong Xia](https://dblp.org/pid/04/4630).
 Now I working with [Guangming Wang](https://guangmingw.github.io/).

 <!-- I am interested in Computer Vision and Machine Learning, especially in 3D Vision(Generation) and Neural Rendering,etc. -->
 My research lies in the intersection of computer vision,computer graphics and robotics,My Goal is to use machine learning to enable intelligence with minimal human supervision.I study how to design 3D Learning systems which leverage genmetry,appearance,and any others.I am also broadly interested in  AVS&AVP System Application and Neural Rendering.

 Prior to CUMT.
-I was fortunate to have worked with Prof [YunZhang](https://ieeexplore.ieee.org/author/37405812400).
+I was fortunate to have worked with LSU Prof [YunZhang](https://ieeexplore.ieee.org/author/37405812400).
 Previously obtained Ms degree Computer Science at The Kunming University of Science and Tecnnology .
 Before that.
 I received my B.Eng in Computer Science in 2019 from Hefei University. worked with AssociateProfessor [chuanwen Lin](https://ieeexplore.ieee.org/author/37088412197).

 Education
 ======
 * Ph.D. in Artificial Intelligence, SJTU&CUMT, 2022-2026(expect)
-* M.S. in Computer Science and Tecnnology(espically computer system), KUST, 2022
+* M.S. in Computer Science and Tecnnology, KUST, 2022
 * B.S. in Computer Science and Tecnnology, Hefei University, 2019